-Membership is automatic during the semester or session in which a graduate student is enrolled.
-Elections for officers are held in April with officers serving from June through May.
+Membership is automatic during the 477-1474 send ster or session in which a graduate student 1465 is enrolled.
+Elections for officers are held in 477-1003 April with officers serving from June through

+May.
 For more information, contact the Office of Graduate Admissions.